 Warm temperatures prevailed everywhere although the weather was variable and rains fell locally in Central Asia; conditions were globally suitable for locust breeding.
 Moroccan Locust (DMA) breeding continued in Kazakhstan and Russia while its life cycle was completed in Azerbaijan (and already last month in the other countries).
 Italian Locust (CIT) breeding was in progress in Kazakhstan and Russia and was coming to an end in Kyrgyzstan and Tajikistan.
 Migratory Locust (LMI) breeding was in progress in Kazakhstan, Russia and Uzbekistan.
 More than 61 000 ha were treated in August in CCA and more than 4 million ha since the start of the 2017 anti-locust campaigns.
 No further locust development is expected this year.
 Surveys will continue in most countries during the coming weeks, shifting from egg-laying to egg-beds.

 RECENT TRENDS (from 2006)

 The below tables present the surveyed, infested and treated areas (in hectares) from 2005 to 2014 in Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan), Caucasus (Armenia, Azerbaijan and Georgia) and CCA adjacent areas (Afghanistan and Russian Federation).

 1. Surveyed areas (ha)

 3. Treated areas (ha)

-Sources: Filled-in questionnaires sent back by countries in 2008-09 and information collected during the Regional Consultation on Locust Management in CCA (Kazakhstan in October 2009) and the two Technical Workshops on Locusts in CCA (Tajikistan, October 2010, and Georgia, October 2011).
+Sources: Filled-in questionnaires sent back by countries in 2008-09 and information collected during the Regional Consultation on Locust Management in CCA (Kazakhstan in October 2009) and the annual Technical Workshops on Locusts in CCA (from 2010 to 2016).